MohdFarag/Bioinformatics-Sequence-Alignment/README.md

 # Bioinformatics Sequence Alignment

-GUI for software that can do global pairwise, local pairwise, multiple sequence Alignment.
+GUI for software that can do global & local & multiple sequence alignment.

 ## Tasks